ndom91/react-timezone-select/README.md

 You can append custom choices of your own, or fully replace the listed timezone options.

-The `timezones` prop takes a dictionary of timezones.
-Don't worry, we'll prepend the `(GMT...)` part, you just have to pass the city(s) or region(s) you want in your label.
+The `timezones` prop takes a dictionary of timezones in the format of `[Timezone Identifier](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones): Label`

+We'll prepend the correct `(GMT...)` part to the generated label, you just have to pass the string you want in your label.

 ```jsx
 import TimezoneSelect, { type ITimezone, allTimezones } from 'react-timezone-select'